 Fibreglass pools generally require the lowest maintenance and lifetime costs in comparison to its counterparts.
 The make-up of the surface inhibits the growth of algae meaning less money is spent on chemicals.

 No money needs to be invested in resurfacing or replacing the liner.

 Once you have the shell, it should withstand a lifetime of use.
 Moreover, a fibreglass pool requires minimal time to install.
-Once the hole is dug, the shell is dropped in and Bob’s your uncle.

 There are limitations when it comes to fibreglass pools in terms of shape, size and design.
 They are built from moulds that are extremely expensive to make, so each manufacturer has a finite number of shapes, designs and sizes available.
 Moreover, because the shell is fabricated in a factory as opposed to constructed on site, there is a limit to their size as to what can fit on the back of a truck.
 This is usually no wider than about 4 or 5 metres.

 In-Ground Concrete Pool

 In-ground concrete pools provide the most design freedom.
 Given the space on site, they can be as wide and long as you want and any shape or depth.
 As well as this, there are more options when it comes to design features such as vanishing edges, beach entries, tanning ledges and so on.
 In fact, a concrete pool can become a major design feature and part of the house, adding significant value.